-So if you are wondering what documents and steps you need to follow to get your copy, you have come to the right place.
-Here is what you need to know and do to request yours.
+If you're unsure about the necessary documents and steps involved in obtaining your decree absolute, you've come to the right place.
+Here is what you need to know and do to request your decree absolute.

 The decree absolute is a legal document that proves you’ve ended your marriage.
 The original remains in the power of the family court that dealt with your case.
-However, you probably applied for a copy of it after you obtained your decree nisi as part of the divorce process.
+However, you probably applied for a copy of your divorce papers after you obtained your decree nisi.

 The decree absolute will be asked from you in many situations.
-For example, if you want to remarry, cancel joint accounts, and change the name of the beneficiaries in your insurance policy, among others.
+For example, if you want to remarry, cancel joint accounts, and change the name of the beneficiaries in your insurance policy, among other cases.

 Any of the two concerning parties can apply for a copy of the decree absolute.
 However, if you filed for the divorce but didn’t apply for a copy - and your husband or wife wants to get one - they’ll have to wait an extra 3 months after the standard 43 days to request it.

-If you haven’t used a lawyer, you have lost your decree absolute, or you simply need a replacement decree absolute, you can apply for new copy at the family court that handled your case.
+If you haven’t used a lawyer, you have lost your decree absolute, or you simply need a replacement decree absolute, you can apply for a new decree absolute copy at the family court that handled your case.

 What you will need to do to get a copy of your divorce certificate depends on whether you know the necessary information regarding your case.
 Let's take a look at the two possible scenarios.